-Of all the DIY projects one can conceive, a homemade cedar hot tub might be the most satisfying.
-An off-grid homemade hot tub makes a primo addition to any dwelling, creating a place to soak at the end of a long day and recoup in any season.
-There are loads of hot tub plans and hot tub designs out there, from in-ground hot tubs to concrete hot tubs to wooden hot tubs to solar-powered hot tubs (there are even inflatable hot tubs, but let's not talk about those).
+Of all the DIY projects one can conceive, a sauna or homemade hot tub might be the most satisfying.
+An off-grid cedar hot tub makes a primo addition to any dwelling, creating a place to soak at the end of a long day and recoup in any season.
+There are loads of hot tub plans and hot tub designs out there, from in-ground soaking tubs to concrete hot tubs to wooden hot tubs to solar-powered hot tubs (there are even inflatable hot tubs, but let's not talk about those).
 The variety makes starting off on a project daunting, unless you have someone to turn to for advice.

-Recently, Field Mag contributor and DIYer Elias Carlson shared insight on how he and his wife Theresa built a two-person hot tub for $2300 in the backyard of their Idaho abode.
+Recently, Field Mag contributor and DIYer Elias Carlson shared insight on how he and his wife Theresa built a two-person stock tank hot tub (affectionally called a "hillbilly hot tub") for $2300 in the backyard of their Idaho abode.
 They used a mix of materials including a Japanese wood stove as the main water heater and paired the outdoor hot tub with a stock tank pool for cold plunges.
 For a project rundown, including budget breakdown, inspiration, and lessons learned, check out our interview with the builder here.

 For a full-on step-by-step tutorial on how the project actually came together, from start to finish, read on below.
-Our hope is that between these two articles, you should have every bit of information you may need to build your own wood fired hot tub, too.
+Our hope is that between these two articles—and some rudimentary woodworking experience—you should have every bit of information you may need to build a hot tub of your own, too.

-How to Build a DIY Wood Fired Hot Tub: Materials & Tools
+How to Build a DIY Wood Fired Hot Tub: Materials, Tools & Cost

 Six concrete footings with 4x4 recesses in center, two 4x4 pressure treated posts, pea gravel (optional, handy for leveling foundation blocks)